 International Monetary Fund (IMF).

-founded at the Bretton Woods Conference in 1944 to secure international monetary cooperation to stabilize currency exchange rates, and expand international liquidity (access to hard currencies).
+International Monetary Fund was founded at the Bretton Woods Conference in 1944 to secure international monetary cooperation to stabilize currency exchange rates and expand international liquidity (access to hard currencies).

 The first half of the 20th century was marked by two world wars that caused enormous physical and economic destruction in Europe and an excellent Depression that wrought economic devastation in both Europe and therefore us.
 These events kindled a desire to make a replacement international medium of exchange that might stabilize currency exchange rates without backing currencies entirely with gold; to scale back the frequency and severity of balance-of-payments deficits (which occur when more foreign currency leaves a rustic than enters it); and to eliminate destructive mercantilist trade policies, like competitive devaluations and exchange restrictions of all while substantially preserving each country’s ability to pursue independent economic policies.
 Delegates representing 44 countries drafted the Articles of Agreement for a proposed International fund that might supervise the new international medium of exchange.
 The framers of the new Bretton Woods monetary regime hoped to market world trade, investment, and economic processes by maintaining convertible currencies at stable exchange rates.
 Countries with temporary, moderate balance-of-payments deficits were expected to finance their deficits by borrowing foreign currencies from the IMF instead of by imposing exchange controls, devaluations, or deflationary economic policies that would spread their economic problems to other countries.
 After ratification by 29 countries, the Articles of Agreement entered into force on 27TH December 1945.
 The fund’s board of governors convened the subsequent year in Savannah, Georgia, U.S., to adopt bylaws and to elect the IMF’s first executive directors.
 The governors decided to locate the permanent headquarters in Washington, D.C., where its 12 executive directors first met in May 1946.
 The IMF’s financial operations began the subsequent year.